-The parish residence, as it looks today (Fig. 1) seems comfortable enough, but at the time the quarters it provided were rather cramped, especially after the family increased by another child, Anna Maria, in 1708.
+The parish residence, as it looks today (Figure 1), seems comfortable enough, but at the time it had one floor less and only two rooms with heating.
+The living quarters it provided, therefore, were rather cramped, especially after the family increased by another child, Anna Maria, in 1708.
 Two more children, Maria Magdalena and Johann Heinrich, were to follow later on.